J-B-Mugundh/Mern-Blog-Application/README.md

 ## Key Features
 - **User Authentication:** Users can register, login, and logout securely using JWT for authentication.
-- **CRUD Operations:** Full CRUD (Create, Read, Update, Delete) functionality for managing blog posts.
+- **Blog Operations:** Create, Read, Update functionality for managing blog posts.
 - **Responsive Design:** The application is designed to be responsive and accessible on various devices and screen sizes.
 - **User-Friendly Interface:** An intuitive user interface for creating and managing blog posts.